home-assistant/developers.home-assistant/docs/development_testing.md

 ### Preventing linter errors

-Set up the development according to the [instructions](development_environment.md) and your changes will be checked by several linters when you try to commit.
+Several linters are setup to run automatically when you try to commit as part of running `script/setup` in the [virtual environment](development_environment.mdx).

-You can also run the linters manually:
+You can also run these linters manually:

 ```shell
 pre-commit run --show-diff-on-failure